-Before introducing a new aircraft into commercial service, a manufacturer must get certification by FAA that an aircraft meets safety standards.
-In three-to five years the manufacturers must supply FAA with detailed analyses and produce a prototype of the aircraft.
+Before introducing a new aircraft into commercial service, a manufacturer must get certification by the FAA that an aircraft meets aviation safety standards.
+In programs lasting typically three-to five years, the manufacturers must supply FAA with detailed analyses and produce a prototype of the aircraft.
 The Federal Aviation Act of 1958 was the original statute allowing FAA to delegate activities, as the agency thinks necessary, to approved private people employed by aircraft manufacturers.
-Although paid by the manufacturers, these designees act as surrogates for FAA in examining aircraft designs production quality, and airworthiness.
-FAA is responsible for overseeing the designees' work and determining whether the designs meet FAA's requirements for safety.
+Although paid by the manufacturers, these designees act as surrogates for FAA in examining aircraft designs, production quality, and airworthiness.
+The FAA is responsible for overseeing the designees' work and determining whether the designs meet FAA requirements for safety.

-1950 -- Congress clarified the language.
+- Congress clarified the language for appointment of designees.
 One reason given for this clarification was "FAA was clearly in need of private sector expertise to keep pace with the growing aviation industry."